KacyUmana/cse15l-lab-reports/LabReport4.md

 ![Fail Tests Image](fail-tests.png)

 Keys Pressed: `cd l` `<tab>` `<enter>` `Ctrl R` `ba` `<enter>`

+In order to be able to run the failing tests I first need to `cd` into the directory that the `test.sh` file resides in.
+I typed out the command `cd` and then typed out the first letter of the directory `l` and pressed `<tab>` which autocompletes to the name of the directory `lab7`.
+I then pressed `<enter>` to execute to command and change into the directory `lab7`.
+I pressed `Ctrl R`

 ## Fix Failing Test
 ![Edit Fix Image](edit-fix.png)